-Within 24 months of application, you must successfully complete 60 hours of prelicensing instruction from a school or provider approved by the Board.
-There are classroom courses available throughout the state and there are numerous online courses as well.
+Within 24 months of application, you must complete 70 hours of pre-licensing instruction from a school or provider approved by the Board.
+There are classroom courses available throughout the state, and there are numerous online courses as well.

 Then, by the first renewal date following your original license issue date, you’ll have to complete new licensee continuing education, commonly known as the 12-hour rookie course.
 After that, you must complete 12 hours of continuing education each year.

-- Successfully complete the prelicense course: Complete an approved 60-hour prelicensing course online or in person.
+- Complete the pre-license course: Complete an approved 70-hour pre-licensing course online or in person.

-- Pass the licensing exam: Within the last 12 months, you must pass with a score of 80% or better the uniform portion and 70% or better on the state portion.
-Applied Measurement Professionals, Inc. (AMP) administers license examinations via computer in 3 testing sites: Great Falls, Missoula, and Billings.
+- Pass the licensing exam: Within the last 12 months, you must pass with a score of 80% or better on the uniform portion and 70% or better on the state portion.

 - Find a Supervising Broker: Real estate salespersons must be sponsored by a licensed real estate broker.
 This broker’s office is where you’ll be working and learning.

-- Complete the application: Here’s the application that you can complete and submit online.
-There is a $185.00 application/recovery fee.
+- Complete the application: There is a $185.00 application/recovery fee.
 Note that the application includes a section for the supervising broker to agree that he or she will actively train and supervise you.

-What Else Should You Know About Becoming a Real Estate Agent?
+What Else Should I Know About Becoming a Montana Real Estate Agent?

-According to Salary.com, the salary range for real estate sales agents in Montana is $27,000 – $34,000, but this varies quite a bit according to location and an agent’s motivation and hustle.
-A salesperson’s pay comes from a portion of commissions based on the sales price of completed transactions.
+According to Salary.com, the salary range for real estate sales agents in Montana typically falls between $40,569 and $52,822, but this varies according to location, niche, and an agent’s motivation.
+A real estate salesperson’s pay comes from a portion of commissions based on the sales price of completed transactions.

 Montana Board of Realty Regulation

-The Montana Board of Realty Regulation, a division of the Department of Labor and Industries, regulates real estate education requirements, issues, revokes, and suspends licenses, and adopts rules to carry out the provisions of Montana Real Estate License Law.
+The Montana Board of Realty Regulation, a division of the Department of Labor and Industries, regulates real estate education requirements, issues, revokes, and suspends licenses, and adopts rules to carry out the Montana Real Estate License Law provisions.